-It could be as short as a few minutes (extremely rare) and as long as 75 days (thankfully also extremely rare).
+It could be as short as a few minutes (wishful but extremely rare) and as long as 75 days (thankfully also extremely rare).
 So yes, maybe less ballpark than a huge stadium. 😅

 When does labor start?

-The stages of labor can be loosely divided into: early labor where your body gears up for birth; the “pushing” stage where your little one makes an appearance in the world (yay!); and the post-birth stage where the placenta is delivered.
+The stages of labor can be loosely divided into early labor where your body gears up for birth; the “pushing” stage where your little one makes an appearance in the world (yay!); the post-birth stage where the placenta is delivered; and recovery.

 First stage of labor